My best advice for China is always take out comprehensive travel insurance.

 Is travel insurance required for China?

-No, it’s not required to enter China.
-However, it’s recommended if you want to avoid paying potentially huge medical bills if something bad were to happen.
+No, it’s not, but it’s recommended if you want to avoid paying potentially huge medical bills if something bad were to happen.

 Why would I need travel insurance for China?